MynameisSai/code-racer/CONTRIBUTING.md

 To get started with Code Racer locally, follow these steps

-1. Make sure you have installed Docker locally (See above Prerequisites)
+1. Make sure you have installed Docker locally and also make sure you have installed git (See above Prerequisites)

 2. Fork the repository as your own repo